ile/d3-tablesort/README.md

 	]
 ```

-Data can also e given in the form of:
+Data can also be given in the form of:

 ```javascript
 	[